-PATERNAL OCCUPATIONAL EXPOSURES AROUND TIME OF CONCEPTION MAY CONTRIBUTE TO CHILDHOOD LEUKEMIA RISK Analysis of data (pooled) from studies around the world, including over 8,000 cases of childhood leukemia showed a 20% increased risk of ALL associated with paternal occupational exposure to pesticides around the time of conception.
+PATERNAL OCCUPATIONAL EXPOSURES AROUND TIME OF CONCEPTION MAY CONTRIBUTE TO CHILDHOOD LEUKEMIA RISK

+Analysis of data (pooled) from studies around the world, including over 8,000 cases of childhood leukemia showed a 20% increased risk of ALL associated with paternal occupational exposure to pesticides around the time of conception.
 The risk was about 40% increased in children whose diagnosis was at age 5 years or greater and in those with T cell ALL.
 This highlights the importance of considering both critical windows of exposure as well as the different sub-types of leukemia when possible.

 Though "pesticides" includes a wide variety of different chemicals and these findings do not implicate specific agents, more than 20 pesticides have been classified as "possible" or "probable" human carcinogens by the International Agency for Research on Cancer (IARC).

 Paternal exposures to solvents, paints, and employment in motor vehicle-related occupations have also been shown to be associated with childhood leukemia.
 Paternal exposures before conception could result in germ cell damage or changes in gene expression.
-Parental exposures after the child is born may result in exposure to the family by materials from work being brought home on clothing. + More information: Pesticide Safety Information from the California EPA
+Parental exposures after the child is born may result in exposure to the family by materials from work being brought home on clothing.

-Cognitive References CHILDHOOD LEUKEMIA Stephen's Story EXPOSURES TO PAINTS AND SOLVENTS MAY INCREASE RISKS David thought back to painting the nursery while Tricia was pregnant and wondered if using paint or paint thinners had exposed Stephen to substances linked to the development of leukemia.
+EXPOSURES TO PAINTS AND SOLVENTS MAY INCREASE RISKS

+David thought back to painting the nursery while Tricia was pregnant and wondered if using paint or paint thinners had exposed Stephen to substances linked to the development of leukemia.

 In a pooled analysis that combined data from 8 studies in the Childhood Leukemia International Consortium (Bailey et al., 2015), home paint exposures before, during, and after birth were consistently associated with modest increases in the risk for childhood ALL; the risks were limited to children who were exposed to oil-based paints (~20% increase in risk).
 Although information about the scale of individual painting projects was not available, it can be assumed that professional painters tended to be hired for bigger jobs.
-As such, the observation that leukemia risk were highest when professional painting was reported (OR=1.53) before conception and OR=1.66 during pregnancy) can be interpreted as evidence of a dose-response relationship.
+As such, the observation that leukemia risk was highest when professional painting was reported (OR=1.53 before conception and OR=1.66 during pregnancy) can be interpreted as evidence of a dose-response relationship.
 Also, it appears that risks were higher for certain cytogenetic subtypes including translocation t(12;21) and MLL rearrangement, suggesting that etiologic pathways may be specific to childhood leukemia subtypes.

-Use of solvents in the home was associated with a two-fold increase in AML risk (Scelo et al., 2009). continued p Page Reunior Home na | Ca | (Cl Learning/ Developme Disabilities betes ertility ( Cognitive References
+Use of solvents in the home was associated with a two-fold increase in AML risk (Scelo et al., 2009).